Sanish1246/driving-school-booking-system/README.md

 **2. Delete Migrations folder**

-**3. Open context folder, move into DrivingLessonBookingSystem.cs and comment out the following line of codes:**
+**3. Open context folder, go into DrivingLessonBookingSystem.cs and comment out the following line of codes:**

 ```
 // line 15